MFA Thesis Project

 I shared my concepts with these 12 tweens based on stories.
 Three concepts included distinctive joyful themes such as growing an genderless avatar, having a creature friend or more building up a unique persona.
 These helped me to understand the taste and preference of tweens.

-INSIGHT: More than half of the kids like the theme of building up a persona since they think that it is cooler.
+INSIGHT: More than 50% of the kids like the theme of building up a persona since they think that it is cooler.
 They claim that these visuals look cooler and more unique comparing with others.
 They felt that they feel more likely as teenager like their older siblings- which is cooler and less childish.

 Squad is designed as an antidote a three-month provisional period when tweens with new smart phones could learn about social media’s risks and rewards through a carefully structured app downloaded by parents.
 This would help iGen be more conscious and socially connected.
 It could also enhance creativity and collaboration to change the expectations from the channels that kids will engage with after this period.